 Parents and teachers are interested in promoting self-control and appropriate social behavior in children.
 The role of the adult is to assist the child in mastery of the environment as well as helping him with mastery of himself.
 This is accomplished through meaningful relationships and interactions between parent, teacher, and child.
-The center staff is trained to use the following techniques:

-Young children have difficulties with self-control for a variety of reasons.
+Children sometimes have difficulties with self-control for a variety of reasons.
 Often it occurs because children are still learning what they need to do and how they need to do it.
 They just need more practice!
-Young children tend to show us their worries and feelings through their behavior.
+Children tend to show us their worries and feelings through their behavior.
 It is important for teachers and parents to work together to try to understand what the child is trying to communicate so appropriate interventions can be planned.

-If a child's behavior poses a safety risk to themselves or others, the Supervisor may immediately remove the child from the program and parents or emergency contact may be notified for immediate pick up.
-If such should occur, the parent or emergency contact should make arrangements to pick the child up in an appropriate amount of time.
+Please Note: If a child's behavior poses a safety risk to themselves or others, the Supervisor may immediately remove the child from the programing space and a parent or emergency contact may be notified for immediate pick up.
+If this should occur, the parent or emergency contact must make arrangements to pick the child up in an appropriate amount of time.